-I started practicing it on my own, at home, feeling a bit shy – there were so many strange arm movements, virtually no alignment instructions (“how is this even called Yoga?”, I remember thinking), some dancing, even some occasional shouting.
+I still remember my first Kundalini group class; I was both puzzled and enchanted by this powerful practice.
+There were so many strange arm movements, virtually no alignment instructions (“how is this even called Yoga?”, I remember thinking), some dancing, even some occasional shouting.
 But it felt amazing and I kept with it.
 Then before I could even process what was happening, I realized that it had been several months since my last panic attack.
 As I write this, it has actually been YEARS since I had a panic attack.
-In fact, I came to a point where I had even FORGOTTEN that I used to suffer from anxiety and panic attacks.
+In fact, I came to a point where I almost forget that I used to suffer from anxiety and panic attacks.

 After a few months practicing on my own, I enrolled and completed the most incredible and transformative Yoga Teacher Training I have ever experienced after 15 years of teaching traditional Hatha and Iyengar Yoga, and I am pleased to say that my life has never been the same.
 Thank G.O.D.!